rit-sse/QDB-2.0/README.md

 # QDB-2.0

-Rewrite of the SSE QDB using rails 4.1 and some other technologies not yet decided upon
+Rewrite of the SSE QDB using rails 4.1, Polymer, and Angular

 ## Technologies
 * Rails 4.1